What types of jobs and employers are there in teaching and education?

 There are also plenty of jobs in schools that are suitable for non-graduates, as well as roles outside the classroom in education and childcare.
 If you want to work with children and young people but don’t want to become a teacher, you could consider the following options:

 - Teaching assistant work, for example providing additional support for children with special educational needs.
+You can progress to a higher level teaching assistant role.

 - Childcare.
 There are many different jobs that involve looking after young children, such as becoming a nanny, nursery nurse or nursery manager.